Do you want to run A/B split tests on your WordPress site to improve conversions?

 Thrive Optimize is part of the Thrive Theme suite that lets you run experiments and split tests in WordPress.

-Since Google Optimize will close down on September 30, 2023, Thrive Optimize is a great alternative to conduct A/B tests.
-It offers more features and you don’t need to enter a code to run split test.
-Plus, it will keep your experiments’ data safe.
+Since Google Optimize is no longer available, Thrive Optimize is a great alternative to conduct A/B tests.
+It offers more features, and you don’t need to enter a code to run a split test.
+Plus, it will keep your experiment data safe.

 After creating an account, you can download the Thrive Product Manager plugin from your account area.